 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Participants are offered a choice between waiver services and institutional care -Number/ percent of participants with a documented choice between waiver services and institutional care.
+Participants are offered a choice between waiver services and institutional care and institutional care.
 Numerator: number of participants whose Freedom of Choice document is signed, dated and in the CCA chart.
 Denominator: a representative number of participants